MODELISE-ORG/.github/README.md

 ## 6. Conclusion

 MODELISE is a full-stack AI deployment and governance platform designed for the realities of modern AI usage.
-It simplifies model deployment while proactively addressing security, misuse, and compliance challenges through a combination of automated detection and human oversight.
+It simplifies model deployment while proactively addressing security, misuse, and compliance challenges through a combination of automated detection and human oversight .

 Rather than attempting to control *what* users build, MODELISE focuses on **how** models are executed, accessed, and governed, making it a foundational platform for safe, scalable AI systems.